Harpenie History, Family Crest & Coats of Arms

 Early History of the Harpenie family

-Another 149 words (11 lines of text) are included under the topic Early Harpenie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harpenie research.
+Another 104 words (7 lines of text) covering the years 1598, 1729, 1752, 1736, and 1816 are included under the topic Early Harpenie History in all our PDF Extended History products and printed products wherever possible.

 Harpenie Spelling Variations